finteger/finteger.github.io/learning/user-input.md

   For example, `style` takes a `ButtonStyle`, providing a way to configure a `selectedIcon`.

-{% render docs/code-and-image.md,
-image:"fwe/user-input/segmented-button.gif",
-caption: "This figure shows a SegmentedButton, each segment with an icon and text representing its value."
-alt: "A GIF of a SegmentedButton with 4 segments: Day, Week, Month, and Year.
-Each has a calendar icon to represent its value and a text label.
-Day is first selected, then week and month, then year." code:"

 ```dart
 enum Calendar { day, week, month, year }